runtimeverification/llvm-backend/matching/README.md

                         | "rem" | "iter" | fresh(Int) | pat(Pattern)
 ```

+Integers are used to refer to indices within lists and regular terms. `size` is
+used to refer to the output of functions called to compute the size of a
+collection. `key`, `value`, and `rem` are used in the context of map/set
+matching in order to refer to the key and value of maps, the element of sets,
+and the remainder after an element that has been matched has been removed from
+the set. `iter` is used to refer to an iterator for a map or a set. `fresh` is
+used to refer to the output of a side condition on a rule. `pat` is used to
+identify *which* key or value a particular set or map occurrence is in relation
+to.

 ### Matrices

 A matrix represents an n-row by m-column grid of patterns, plus a *fringe* and
 a *clause list*.
 The fringe consists of m occurrences and m sorts, one for each
 column.
+We call these occurrences for convenience o_1, ..., o_m and the sorts
+s_1, ..., s_m.
+What actual occurrence corresponds to o_1 depends on what
+occurrence is in the first column of the matrix and will change as the matrix
+transforms.
 The clause list consists of n clauses, one for each row.
 A clause C
 consists of an action a, a substitution S (mapping variables to occurrences and
 sorts), a boolean expression Cond (representing the side condition), and a list
 R of type [(Occurrence, Sort, Int, Int)], used to compile list patterns.
+We
+call R the set of `list ranges` bound by a particular row.
+This corresponds
+to each variable `L` in a pattern of the form `List ps; L; qs`.
+We use this
+information to ensure that the correct substitution for L is bound.
 Conceptually, rows of a matrix are sorted into groups, which represent a set of
 rows of equal priority.
 The notion of priority generalizes the concept from
 Maranget's paper that rows at the top of the matrix apply first if they can,
 and lower rows only apply if the upper rows cannot.
 Instead, any row in the
 topmost group can apply if it matches, and rows in lower groups only apply if
 no row in an upper group applies.
 This allows us to improve pattern matching
-efficiency since K does not, for the most part, case what order rules are tried
+efficiency since K does not, for the most part, care what order rules are tried
 in.

 Matrices are first simplified to remove or-patterns by replacing each row